PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 On the RPi side:

-1. Connect to the RPi (using WiFi, a router, or a Wifi Dongle).
+1. Connect to the RPi (using WiFi, a router, or a WiFi Dongle).
 1. Enable the RPi serial port by running `RPi-config`

    - Go to `3 Interface Options`, then `I6 Serial Port`.